 Depending on the text, medical translation is quite different from any other field of translation.
-The text migration is tightly controlled when migrating one source text from language to another, or from a country to another, the first challenge is to produce a text that is similar to the original text.
+Text migration is tightly controlled when migrating one source text from one language to another, or from one country to another, the first challenge is to produce a text that is similar to the original text.
 Controlling the proper migration is done by several methods, one of which is a backward translation of the whole translated text and then performing a discussion between the project managers and linguistic experts.
-Another control tool is an additional review performed by a local medical doctor that speaks both source and target languages and is familiar with the medical language in the targeted country.
+Another control tool is an additional review performed by a local medical doctor that speaks both the source and target languages and is familiar with the medical language in the targeted country.

 Fact 4: There are many sub-fields in medical translations.

-Medical translation is a very wide field that includes medical journal articles, medical educational contents, pharmaceutical research, Pharma drug support services, clinical trials, doctor to patient communication, medical-legal documents and communication and medical devices.
+Medical translation is a very wide field that includes medical journal articles, medical educational content, pharmaceutical research, Pharma drug support services, clinical trials, doctor-to-patient communication, medical-legal documents, and communication and medical devices.
 Having said that, experts in each and every subfield are needed as some fields can be quite different.
 We know today that medical specialties are studied separately in most of the world, thus ophthalmology is a totally different education than internal medicine and needs longer and different professional educational time.
-High-quality translation agency specialized in medical translations must have specialists in those unique subfields to be able to deliver proper products.
+High-quality translation agencies specialized in medical translations must have specialists in those unique subfields to be able to deliver proper products.

 Fact 5: Actually, some subfields in medical translation have specific regulations.

-Fact 6: Besides to language experts, other experts are needed aboard.
+Fact 6: Besides language experts, other experts are needed aboard.

 Depending on the subfield, further experts are usually needed to be able to properly review, supervise and control the translation process.
 In order to make this point clearer I will give some examples:

-Fact 7: There are special medical dictionaries needed to be used while performing medical translation.
+Fact 7: There are special medical dictionaries needed to be used while performing the medical translation.

 Fact 8: Don’t buy cheap!
 Good medical translation is usually more expensive than any other translation.

-This fact is a very important one, in case you are acquiring a translation In the medical field or any medical related field, do yourself a favor and don’t look for the cheapest solutions.
-In case you want to choose the most economical solution, you will fall into the wrong group pf translation companies that offer very low-quality cheap outcomes.
-While such outcomes can be later amended in any other field, in the field of medicine, Pharma and medical research, the damage can be unrepairable.
-Because medical translation process includes many steps, much more professionals are involved, and sometimes, there are some additional regulatory expenses.
+This fact is a very important one, in case you are acquiring a translation In the medical field or any medical-related field, do yourself a favor and don’t look for the cheapest solutions.
+In case you want to choose the most economical solution, you will fall into the wrong group of translation companies that offer very low-quality cheap outcomes.
+While such outcomes can be later amended in any other field, in the field of medicine, Pharma, and medical research, the damage can be unrepairable.
+Because the medical translation process includes many steps, much more professionals are involved, and sometimes, there are some additional regulatory expenses.

-Usually the cost of a proper medical translation varies between 0.15 Euro per word up to 0.5 Euro per word, depending of the language pair and the services included.
+Usually, the cost of a proper medical translation varies between 0.1 USD per word to 0.2 USD per word, depending on the language pair and the services included.

 Fact 9: It’s not easy to find the proper medical translation provider

-Good medical translation experts are difficult to find, since it’s a highly qualified group of experts.
+Good medical translation experts are difficult to find since it’s a highly qualified group of experts.
 They prefer to work with companies that offer them jobs that suit their high qualifications and their field of expertise.
-Since most translation companies work in many other fields and don’t offer stable work for them, this kind of experts prefers to work with small number of specialized providers.
+Since most translation companies work in many other fields and don’t offer stable work for them, this kind of expert prefers to work with a small number of specialized providers.